Moon landing: Hakuto-R Mission 2 (Japan)

+IM-2 Athena (USA)

+Intuitive Machines's lunar lander IM-2, carrying NASA-sponsored experiments and commercial rovers (Yaoki, AstroAnt, Micro-Nova and MAPP LV1) and payloads as a part of Commercial Lunar Payload Services program to Mons Mouton, was launched on 27 February 2025 on a Falcon 9 launch vehicle with Brokkr-2 and Lunar Trailblazer.
+IM-2 landed on 6 March 2025.
+The spacecraft was intact after touchdown but resting on its side, thereby complicating its planned science and technology demonstration mission; this outcome is similar to what occurred with the company's IM-1 Odysseus spacecraft in 2024.
+On March 13, Intuitive Machines shared that, like on the IM-1 mission, the Athena's altimeter had failed during landing, leaving its onboard computer without an accurate altitude reading.
+As a result, the spacecraft struck a plateau, tipped over, and skidded across the lunar surface, rolling once or twice before settling inside the crater.
+The company's CEO compared it to a baseball player sliding into a base.
+During the slide, the spacecraft rolled once or twice, before coming to rest inside the crater.
+The impact also kicked up regolith that coated the solar panels in dust, further degrading their performance.

 Landings on moons of other Solar System bodies

-Progress in space exploration has recently broadened the phrase moon landing to include other moons in the Solar System.
+21st century progress in space exploration has broadened the phrase moon landing to include other moons in the Solar System.
 The Huygens probe of the Cassini–Huygens mission to Saturn performed a successful moon landing on Titan in 2005.
-Similarly, the Soviet probe Phobos 2 came within 120 mi of performing a landing on Mars' moon Phobos in 1989 before radio contact with that lander was suddenly lost.
+The Soviet probe Phobos 2 came within 120 mi of performing a landing on Mars' moon Phobos in 1989 before radio contact with that lander was suddenly lost.
 A similar Russian sample return mission called Fobos-Grunt ("grunt" means "soil" in Russian) launched in November 2011, but stalled in low Earth orbit.
 There is widespread interest in performing a future landing on Jupiter's moon Europa to drill down and explore the possible liquid water ocean beneath its icy surface.